DAVID J. WILLIS ATTORNEY

 The cost of the mediator's services is usually $500 to $600 per side for a half day.
 Clients must come to mediation prepared with a cashier's check or money order payable to the mediator.
 This is collected before mediation begins.
 Attorney fees are in addition to this amount.
 While some may consider this expensive, mediation is nonetheless far cheaper than going forward with trial of the case.

 Clients should also come to mediation prepared to be reasonable, since it is seldom that anyone in the legal system gets exactly what he or she wants.
 No attorney wants a client who will not mediate or will not mediate in good faith.
 Incentives for settlement at mediation include (1) the cost and aggravation of continued litigation, and (2) having certainty and control over the outcome, rather than leaving it to a judge or jury who can return unpredictable and even whimsical results.
 Any experienced lawyer has stories about times when he or she was shocked and dumbfounded by an unexpected verdict.

 Jury Trial versus Trial to the Judge

 Jury trials are more suitable in cases where one desires to inflame the passions of jurors in order to get a bigger verdict.
-This is more likely in personal injury cases than in real estate or business cases.
-In the latter, technical questions of contract law and the like are usually best left for a judge to decide.
-The judge has the training and expertise and hears similar cases often.
+This is more likely in personal injury (tort) cases than in real estate or business cases, where issues of blood and malice are usually (but not always) less common.
+In the latter, technical questions of contract law and the like are often best left for a judge to decide (rather than sending these issues to a jury) since the judge has the training and expertise and hears similar cases often.